Announcing our 2025 contest winners!

 Show your creativity!

 There are no restrictions on the materials used to create the submissions, including but not limited to drawing, painting, illustration, cartooning, animation, short videos, photography, digital art, sculpture and installation art.
-Design pieces also qualify for submission, such as visual design, fashion design, interior design, user interaction design and architecture design, etc.
+Design pieces also qualify for submission, such as visual design, fashion design, interior design, user interaction design and architecture design, etc. Entries must align with the theme and be 100% original.
+Submitting AI-generated artwork is strictly prohibited.
+Participants may not forge, plagiarize, or violate copyright laws.
+Any violations will result in immediate disqualification.

 The size of 2D work such as painting and design should be no smaller than 20×30 cm and no larger than 40×55 cm.
 The size of 3D work such as sculpture and installation should be within 60×60×60cm.
 All photos should be taken in high definition.
 Please pay attention to the light when shooting, so as not to include shadows on the submitted photos.
 Do not include irrelevant objects or backgrounds in the picture.
 All submissions of any medium should be no smaller than 1MB.
 Online submission only.
 Participants may only submit one artwork each.